Andrew Lloyd Webber: Accusations of plagiarism

-An accusation of plagiarism regarded the 1971 Pink Floyd album Meddle.
-The sixth track of the album, "Echoes", has a riff on which Lloyd Webber allegedly based the opening organ riff in "The Phantom of the Opera".
-The two riffs share very similar notes and the order of the notes played.
-Lloyd Webber's pipe organ riff from "Phantom of the Opera" plays D, C♯, C, B, A♯, then ascending A♯, B, C, C♯, D. Pink Floyd's "Echoes" plays C♯, C, B, A♯, A, then ascending A, A♯, B, C, C♯.
-Pink Floyd bassist and co-lead vocalist Roger Waters pointed this out and said it was "probably actionable", but stated that he did not care to take it to court.
+In 1992, former Pink Floyd bassist and co-lead vocalist Roger Waters accused him of plagiarising a riff from "Echoes", from the 1971 Pink Floyd album Meddle, for the opening organ riff in "The Phantom of the Opera".
+Waters said it was "probably actionable", but that he did not care to take it to court.

 Noting similarities between Lloyd Webber's "The Music of the Night" and a recurring melody in Giacomo Puccini's 1910 opera, La fanciulla del West (The Girl of the Golden West), in 1987 the Puccini estate filed a lawsuit against Lloyd Webber, accusing him of plagiarism.
 The case was settled out of court, but details were not released to the public.
 The songwriter Ray Repp claimed in a court case that Lloyd Webber had stolen a melody from his own song "Till You", but the court ruled in Lloyd Webber's favour.

 Personal life

 Lloyd Webber has been married three times.
 He married first Sarah Hugill, youngest daughter of Lieutenant-Commander Antony Hugill and Fanny née Gore Browne, on 24 July 1971; they divorced on 14 November 1983.
 Together they had two children, a daughter and a son: